 A standard practice in healthcare, however, is the collection of data and ensuing evidence based practice.
 Data is the cornerstone of quality improvement.
 Therefore, if we want to improve something: a program, a treatment, or a system, we need to first measure things.
 But, how do we know if we are measuring the right things?
 Often in healthcare we measure things like: number of patient visits; numbers of individuals served; visit type; bed capacity; wait times; and average days of admission.
 It does not take much to pull these stats from our electronic medical records and to generate a report on health system performance—but what do these metrics say about the quality of care and other factors that patients identify as key central indicators of a high-performing healthcare system?

 Dr. Don Berwick, a notable health quality expert, actually makes a plea for less measurement.
 This assertion may run counterintuitive if you are a proponent of health quality, however it is not that he is opposed to measurement, rather he believes that it is “unwise and irresponsible” to waste health care provider’s time to measure things and to generate data that is under-utilized or does not lead to real change[1].
-A recent report by the Beryl Institute[2], a leading institute in measuring and advancing the patient experience, suggests that compassion — the way in which care is given, and not simply the treatments or services provided to patients - lies at the heart of health quality.
-It is argued that these subjective and experiential components of the patient experience are actually vital indicators of health quality — factors that need to be measured and integrated into our healthcare system score cards, dashboards, and quality improvement reports.
+A recent report by the Beryl Institute[2], a leading institute in measuring and advancing the patient experience, suggests that compassion — the way in which care is given, and not simply the treatments or services provided to patients - lies at the heart of quality healthcare.
+It is argued that these subjective and experiential components of the patient experience are actually vital indicators of healthcare quality — factors that need to be measured and integrated into our healthcare system score cards, dashboards, and quality improvement reports.

 The Compassion Research Lab, in a recent systematic review of compassion measures, discovered that there was no single tool that measured compassion in a comprehensive or methodologically rigorous fashion.
 This is not to suggest that in team huddles, staff meetings and strategic sessions there are not discussions about how to ensure compassion is embedded in our patient care, our programs and the organizational culture — rather we had no reliable and standardized means to do so — until now.